Architecture

 | | |

-synaptic-graph synaptic-runnables synaptic-eval
+synaptic-graph synaptic-rag synaptic-eval

 | | |

-synaptic-tools synaptic-core synaptic-embeddings
+synaptic-tools synaptic-core synaptic-models

 | ^ |